muugumuugu/coUrses/BSC+programming-and-data-science/stats-1/README.md

 + each case has its own unique row, with values ( could be NA ) for each variable.

 ## 1.3 : Introduction and Types of Data - Classification of Data

-+ Numerical Data
+>Numerical Data
 + Unit of Measurement
++ quantitative
++ types
+	+ discrete
+	+ continuous

-+ Categorical Data
+>Categorical Data
 + Value of Variable belongs to a certaim enumerable set of values.
+	+ identify the group membership
++ qualitative

+>Time Series Data
+>> data recorded over time

+>Cross Sectional Data
+>>data recorded at a point of time

+## 1.3 : Introduction and Types of Data - Scales of Measurement